Long-distance hiking in the uppermost region

 The high-alpine Ötztal Trek provides plenty of crisp and clean mountain air: 6 routes with a total of 22 stages, covering about 17,000 altitude meters on a distance of 215 km, require a really a huge amount of stamina.
 However, there is nothing more beautiful for mountaineering aficionados than hiking from Ötztal-Bahnhof eastwards over ridges and peaks, from hut to hut to Obergurgl and Vent and back again on the western mountain ridge.

-Most stages of the Ötztal Trek are classified as black mountain trails (difficult), some parts even as Alpine routes.
-A couple of stages lead across the eternal ice: If a path leads across a glacier, trail markers will most likely be missing.
+For all these routes prior mountaineering experience is necessary.
+Most stages are classified as „black mountain trails“ according to the „Tirolean hiking & mountain trail concept“, which are difficult routes.
+All other stages are classified as „red“ hiking routes (intermediate difficulty).
+Some stages lead across the eternal ice.
+However, if a path leads across a glacier blazing and signs will most likely be missing.
 Knowing the weather forecast for the area where you are hiking and detailed tour planning are also essential.

-Proper Alpine hiking equipment is absolutely required: ankle-high hiking boots, wind and rain protection, sunscreen, a hat and gloves.
+Proper Alpine hiking and mountaineering equipment is absolutely required: ankle-high hiking boots, wind and rain protection, sunscreen, a hat and gloves.
 First aid kits are vital pieces of hiking equipment.
-Here you can take a closer look at even more useful tips on Tour planning and Alpine equipment.
+If you bring your dogs it is strongly recommended to keep them on a leash!